Towards the end of what he describes as a “perfect season”, British long jumper Greg Rutherford is already looking forward to his next challenge.

 “It has been a perfect season in many ways,” said Rutherford, ahead of his Birmingham showdown with Diamond Race leader Jeff Henderson and China’s Li Jinzhe.
 “I think I’ve done more 8-metre-plus jumps this year than ever before.”

-Indeed, he sits on top of the world rankings thanks to his leap of 8.51m, a jump that was the topic of much social media gossip and YouTube scrutiny.
+Indeed, he sits on top of the 2014 world list thanks to his leap of 8.51m, a jump that was the topic of much social media gossip and YouTube scrutiny.

 “It was nice to get that biggie early on,” said Rutherford.
 “I know it caused a little controversy with some people, but for me I always expected to jump that sort of distance.
 It’s been a bit frustrating not to get back to that distance since.”